ahaas207/DemoStructuredCOS160/README.md

 # DemoStructuredCOS160
 # Configuration-as-code introductory development environment.

-This repository demonstrates a configuration-as-code approach for an introductory computer science student's development environment (this example uses real course activity and homework material from the intro course at the University of Southern Maine).
+This repository demonstrates a configuration-as-code approach for an introductory to computer science student development environment.
+This example uses real course activity and homework material from the University of Southern Maine Computer Science intro course, CS160.

 ## Make sure you're signed up for GitHub.
 (If from USM, be sure to sign up using your Maine.edu email for extra hours of free tier Codespaces.)

 ## Getting Started

-To get started with this demo, follow these steps:

 1. **Create a Repository**: Click on the "Use this template" button at the top of the repository page to create a new repository based on this template.
 Provide your repository's name and click "Create repository from template."